NOAA-RDHPCS/noaa-rdhpcs.github.io/source/queue_policy/index.rst

 Overview
 --------

-Changes and fine-tuning to the queue structure can be done on a weekly basis through the Configuration Management process.

 * The queuing system should allow groups/projects to spend their allocation each month.

 * The tension between keeping persistent jobs in the system and running very large jobs suggests that there should be a limit on the number of cores a job may use, but with a capability to make exceptions for “novel” jobs that may require up to the entire system.